biancaorbeanu/Audio-preamplifier/README.md

 A voltage-controlled preamplifier is an electronic device that amplifies an input signal, and its gain is determined by a control voltage applied to a dedicated terminal.

 # Files
-All the files can be found in Audio_preamplifier.zip
+All files can be found in Audio_preamplifier.zip